 You may need to consider a liver cleanse if you are showing signs of a sluggish liver.
 One of the signs that we touched on above is fatigue.
 People who are obese can have livers that are working below standard levels.
 Those with digestive issues, allergies and metabolic issues could benefit from liver cleansing.

 So how do you go about it?
 Here is a little information.
-Your doctor can recommend a commercial liver cleansing product.
+Your health care professional can recommend a commercial liver cleansing product.
 It could be in pill or maybe powder form.
 When cleansing your liver, stick to the guidelines as far as duration and what to eat and drink.

 As a result of the cleansing, you may notice a change in your body.
 Elevated energy levels, normal liver function tests, lack of fluid retention and weight loss can all occur.